How to Apply for Disability Benefits for a Child

 Essentially, the SSA is trying to determine the extent to which the claimant’s SGA (Substantial Gainful Activity) is limited.
 In adults, the main measure of SGA is performing work.
 But since most minors are too young to work, child SGA instead looks at physical and mental functions like picking up objects, learning information, completing tasks, self-care abilities, and other basic daily activities.

-How to File for SSI Benefits for Your Child
+How to File for Disability Benefits for Your Child

 If you think your child meets the requirements above, it’s time to start the application process.